 When standing in the aisle of the health food store, scanning QR codes to read reports beforehand may not always be plausible.
 Due to the lack of FDA regulation, there are no requirements for CBD manufacturers to adhere to any standard during the process.

-While you are shopping, find the USDA organic seal on the label of a CBD oil.
-That’s the best guarantee that you are looking at a high quality product from a company that is going above and beyond for their customers.
-Make sure you choose a CBD brand that is USDA certified organic.
+While you are shopping, find the USDA organic seal on the CBD oil label.
+That’s the best guarantee that you are looking at a high quality CBD oil product from a company that is going above and beyond for their customers.

-Every Cornbread Hemp product has a QR code on their packaging to allow easy access to each product’s third party lab reports that test for safety in addition to potency.
-We only use full spectrum oil in our CBD products to provide maximum relief.
+Every Cornbread Hemp product has a QR code on all packaging to allow easy access to each product’s third-party lab results that test for safety in addition to potency.
+We only use high quality full spectrum hemp extract for our CBD products to provide maximum potential relief.